Clarence S. Coe: Key West Extension

-Never one to rest on his laurels, Flagler next sought perhaps his greatest challenge: the extension of the Florida East Coast Railway to Key West, a city of almost 20,000 inhabitants located 128 mi beyond the tip of the Florida peninsula.
+Flagler next sought perhaps his greatest challenge: the extension of the Florida East Coast Railway to Key West, a city of almost 20,000 inhabitants located 128 mi beyond the tip of the Florida peninsula.

 One of the reasons Flagler wanted to build the Key West Extension was at the time Key West was a major coaling station for ship traffic between South America and New York.
 Flagler thought it would be profitable for coal to be brought by railroad to Key West for coaling those ships.
 But by the time the railroad was finished in 1912, range had been extended on the ships to such a degree that Key West was no longer a desirable stopover for coal.

 Flagler also believed that linking Key West to the mainland after the United States announced in 1905 the construction of the Panama Canal, since the city was the United States' closest deep-water port to the canal, would be of advantage to Cuban and Latin America trade, as the opening of the canal would allow significant trade opportunities with the west.

 The construction of the Overseas Railroad required many engineering innovations as well as vast amounts of labor and monetary resources.
 At one time during construction, 4,000 men were employed.
 During the seven-year construction, three hurricanes threatened to halt the project.

 Despite the hardships, the final link of the Florida East Coast Railway was completed in 1912.
-On January 22 of that year, a proud Flagler rode the first passenger train into Key West, marking the completion of the railroad's oversea connection to Key West and the linkage by railway of the entire east coast of Florida.
+On January 22 of that year, a proud Flagler rode the first passenger train into Key West, marking the completion of the railroad's overseas connection to Key West and the linkage by railway of the entire east coast of Florida.